-Services received during the visit included whether or not the person received lab tests (LABTEST), a sonogram or ultrasound (SONOGRAM), x-rays (XRAYS), a mammogram (MAMMOG), an MRI or CAT scan (MRI), an electrocardiogram (EKG), an electroencephalogram (EEG), a vaccination (RCVVAC), anesthesia (ANESTH), a throat swab (THRTSWAB), and other diagnostic tests or exams (OTHSVCE).
+Services received during the visit included whether or not the person received lab tests (LABTEST), a sonogram or ultrasound (SONOGRAM), x-rays (XRAYS), a mammogram (MAMMOG), an MRI or CAT scan (MRI), an electrocardiogram / an electrocencephalogram (EKG), a vaccination (RCVVAC), and other diagnostic tests or exams (OTHSVCE).
 Minimal editing was done across treatment, services, and procedures to ensure consistency across "inapplicable," "not ascertained," "don't know," "refused," and "no services received" values.
+Due to design changes, beginning in 2017, EEG was combined with EKG; ANESTH (This visit did p receive anesthesia) and THRTSWAB (This visit did p have a throat swab) were removed.
+OTHSVCE contains missing values -1 for all P21R5 and P22R3 cases.